ray-project/kuberay/apiserver/DEVELOPMENT.md

 #To create a new API server image, operator image and deploy them on a new cluster
 make docker-image operator-image cluster load-image load-operator-image deploy deploy-operator

+#To execute end 2 end tests with a local build operator and verbose output
+make local-e2e-test -e GO_TEST_FLAGS="-v"

+#To execute end 2 end test with the nightly build operator
+make local-e2e-test -e OPERATOR_IMAGE_TAG=nightly
 ```

 #### Access API Server in the Cluster

-Access the service at `localhost:31888` for http and `locahost:31887` for the RPC port.
+Access the service at `localhost:31888` for http and `localhost:31887` for the RPC port.